 Much to my surprise, this morning there were dozens of people visiting from all over the Kanto plain.
 I talked to three different groups of women and one couple.
 All of whom have been visiting the garden annually for years.
 Supposedly the condition of the roses aren’t as impressive as other years.
 One woman speculated they are past their prime, but supposedly they only started to bloom last week, just before the gardens were open to the public.

 The Takinoiri rose garden is tucked away behind the “Morobito no Kan” on the west end of the Yuzu no Sato campsite.
 It is only open to the public twice a year – first during the spring rose season and then during the autumn rose season.
-Last year the garden didn’t open in spring on account of the State of Emergency.
-However, this year they opened and are open right now (May 24th 2021).
+In 2020, the garden didn’t open in spring on account of the State of Emergency.
+However, it opened in 2021 and they are planning to open in 2022 too.
 You need to wear a mask and sanitize your hands at reception in order to enter the garden.

-The spring 2021 rose festival is running to May 31st (all things being equal).
+The 2022 spring rose festival will start on Wednesday May 18th and will run until Tuesday May 31st (all things being equal).
 There is free entry to the rose gardens for the autumn roses, but for the spring rose festival there is a cover charge of 300 yen for adults.
 In spring the garden opens from 9 am to 4 pm during the period of the festival.
-In autumn the garden is open from 9 am to 3 pm.
-You can get the dates for subsequent seasons and most up-to-date information for both the spring and autumn festival on the event post.
+In autumn the garden is open from 9 am to 3 pm. *This year there will be no flower sales.

 Moroyama has been producing Yuzu for longer than anywhere else in Japan.
 Yuzu is the official tree of Moroyama town.
 Yuzu is a citrus fruit, very similar to a lemon in appearance.
 However, much larger.
 In one way it looks like a yellow colored orange.
 They are the fruit you see in the capybara hot springs.
 Japanese people often put yuzu in the bath in winter.
 Apart from the refreshing citrus aroma that promotes relaxation, it is said that the rind in the water releases an oil nomilin which improves circulation.
 It is a tradition to put the citrus fruit in the bath on winter solstice in particular.
 A yuzu bath on winter solstice is believed to ward off both colds and bad spirits!
 The Takinoiri area has hundreds, if not thousands, of Yuzu trees.